Subwoolfer

-Subwoolfer was a British-Norwegian pop duo formed in 2021.
-The two members performed in black suits with white shirts with distinctive yellow stylized wolf-head masks and yellow gloves and ties and go by the pseudonyms Keith and Jim.
-Their identities were publicly revealed on 4 February 2023 as Ben Adams and Gaute Ormåsen, during the final of Melodi Grand Prix 2023.
+Subwoolfer is a British-Norwegian pop trio formed in 2021.
+Two of the members perform as wolves in black suits with white shirts with distinctive yellow stylized wolf-head masks and yellow gloves and ties and go by the pseudonyms Keith and Jim.
+The third member, DJ Astronaut joins them on stage in a golden astronaut suit.
+The wolves' identities were publicly revealed on 4 February 2023 as Ben Adams and Gaute Ormåsen, during the final of Melodi Grand Prix 2023.
 After winning Melodi Grand Prix 2022, they represented Norway in the Eurovision Song Contest 2022 with their debut song "Give That Wolf a Banana".
-The name of the duo was a combination of the words subwoofer and wolf.
+The name of the group is a portmanteau of the words subwoofer and wolf.

 History

 On 10 January 2022, the Norwegian public broadcaster, NRK, revealed that Subwoolfer would compete in Melodi Grand Prix 2022, the Norwegian national selection for the Eurovision Song Contest 2022.
 Having been selected as an automatically qualified finalist, they were scheduled to showcase their entry "Give That Wolf a Banana" in the third heat of the competition on 29 January.
 However, their performance was postponed to the fourth heat, due to a positive COVID-19 test.
 They performed "Give That Wolf a Banana" again in the final on 19 February, and went on to win the competition with 368,106 votes from the public.
 With their victory, they were selected to represent Norway in the Eurovision Song Contest 2022, which was held in Turin, Italy.

 On 11 February 2022, Subwoolfer released a Valentine's Day version of "Give That Wolf a Banana", titled "Give That Wolf a Romantic Banana".
-As of 17 June 2022, "Give That Wolf a Banana" has been streamed more than 20.4 million times on Spotify, with its Valentine edition having been streamed over 918 thousand times.
+As of 29 of September 2025, "Give That Wolf a Banana" has been streamed more than 43.1 million times on Spotify, with its Valentine edition having been streamed over 1.7 million times.

 As Keith and Jim dress in yellow wolf-like masks during performances, the duo's real identities remained undisclosed throughout 2022.
 Their desired anonymity led to some speculation on social media regarding their identities.
 At the time, Keith and Jim's speculated identities included the Ylvis brothers, Gaute Ormåsen, Ben Adams and Erik & Kriss.
 A fictional origin story about the duo states that they are the "most successful band in our galaxy," and began their career "4.5 billion years ago on the Moon."